-Recent literature has proposed several characterizations of disentanglement, whether that is in terms of group theory~\citep{higgins2018towards}, metric and product spaces~\citep{fumero2021learning}, or permutations of element-wise, nonlinear functions~\citep{horan2021unsupervised}.
-The seminal paper of~\cite{higgins2017beta} demonstrated that variational auto-encoders could learn to disentangle by enforcing the ELBO objective, while~\cite{chen2016infogan} relies on GANs and an information-theoretic view of disentanglement.
-Later works, such as~\cite{eastwood2018framework,singh2019finegan,ojha2020elastic} extensively explored different directions and use cases.
-Work by~\cite{locatello2019challenging} showed that completely unsupervised disentanglement was not possible due to the inability of the models to identify factors of variation.
-Soon after, the authors proposed weak supervision and having access to few labels as a way to bypass this limitation~\citep{locatello2020weakly,locatello2020labels}.

-In \detaux{}, we place ourselves in the same setting of~\cite{fumero2021learning}, but control and force the disentanglement by supervision only on the known (principal) task.
-We describe in detail the main differences between the original method and our custom implementation in Section~\ref{cha:method}.
+Recent literature has proposed several characterizations of disentanglement, whether that is in terms of group theory~\cite{higgins2018towards}, metric and product spaces~\cite{fumero2021learning}, or permutations of element-wise, nonlinear functions~\cite{horan2021unsupervised}. ~\cite{higgins2017beta} demonstrated that variational auto-encoders can learn to disentangle by enforcing the ELBO objective, while~\cite{chen2016infogan} relied on generative adversarial networks and an information-theoretic view of disentanglement.
+Later works, such as~\cite{eastwood2018framework,singh2019finegan,ojha2020elastic}, extensively explored different directions and use cases. ~\cite{locatello2019challenging} showed that completely unsupervised disentanglement is not possible due to the inability of the models to identify factors of variation.
+Soon after, the authors proposed weak supervision and access to a few labels to bypass this limitation~\cite{locatello2020weakly,locatello2020labels}.
+In \detaux{}, we place ourselves in the same setting of~\cite{fumero2021learning} but control and force the disentanglement by supervision only on the known \maintask{}.